Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

 EasyBuild for LUMI is configured through a set of EasyBuild configuration files and environment variables.
 The basic idea is to never load the EasyBuild module directly without using one of the EasyBuild configuration modules.
-There are two such modules
+There are three such modules

   * EasyBuild-production to do the installations in the production directories.

-    TODO: By setting an environment variable before loading the module, it is possible to do a test build instead.
-BUT THIS WILL REQUIRE COMPATIBLE CHANGES TO THE MODULES THAT LOAD THE SOFTWARE STACKS!
+  * EasyBuild-infrastructure is similar to EasyBuild-production but places the module in the Infrastructure tree rather than the easybuild tree.

   * EasyBuild-user is meant to do software installations in the home directory of a user or in their project directory.
 This module will configure EasyBuild such that